Marshall Health News

-New program offers prescription discounts to low-income Marshall Health, Cabell Huntington Hospital patients
+New program offers prescription discounts to low-income Marshall Health and Cabell Huntington Hospital patients

-HUNTINGTON, W.Va. – Through its newly created CHHRx program, Marshall Pharmacy, in collaboration with Cabell Huntington Hospital, is offering discounted prescription pricing for patients with low incomes.
+HUNTINGTON, W.Va. – Through its newly created CHHRx program, Marshall Pharmacy, in collaboration with Cabell Huntington Hospital, is offering discounted prescription pricing for low-income patients with low-income.

 The CHHRx program is designed to provide prescription discounts to individuals with incomes below the 200% federal poverty level, including those who: